Bokomoko/shelllab/README.md

-# a simple project to check git integration
+# a simple project to show what bash scripting is capable of

-This a simple file just to check if the new system can work with git
+Many examples of bash programming will follow